 ‘In stock’ means available, so you can buy the thing.
 The opposite is ‘out of stock’.
 If a shop assistant says ‘We’re out of stock at the moment’, he or she is telling you that the product isn’t available.

-Next, let’s see how you can talk about prices, deals and discounts when shopping.
+Next, let’s see how you can talk about prices, deals and discounts when going shopping in English.

 2. Talking About Prices and Discounts